-There are no DSM-5 criteria for sex addiction.
+The classification of and diagnosis criteria for sex addiction are hotly debated.
+There are currently no DSM-5 criteria for "sex addiction" specifically.
 However, sexual addiction has been referred to as compulsive sexual disorder or hypersexuality.
 To meet this criteria, an individual would have to experience compulsive sexual fantasies, intense urges, and behaviors that interfere with daily life in the past six months.
+It may also be diagnosed in the DSM-5 as Unspecified Sexual Dysfunction (F52.9).

 Is Sex Addiction real?